gebn/bmc/README.md

 ## Specifications

-All references to sections in code use the following documents:
+All section references in the code use the following documents:

  - ASF
     - [v2.0](https://www.dmtf.org/sites/default/files/standards/documents/DSP0136.pdf)